-If you’ve been inspired by marathon season, or are just looking to up your training and take on your first 5K in 2022, finding the best women's running shoes can make all the difference.
+If your New Year's resolution is to run your first 5K, or speed up over the marathon, finding the best women's running shoes can make all the difference.
 A comfortable pair of running shoes might give you that extra motivation to lace up and run on wintery mornings, but they can also help improve your technique.
 For female runners, along with finding a comfortable sports bra (we've rounded up the best sports bras here), the right pair of running shoes can help elevate your performance and run stronger.

 To answer the obvious question, women’s shoes aren’t the same as men’s running shoes.
 Women’s feet are often smaller and narrower than men’s feet, plus there have been studies that suggest that women’s feet are more flexible.
 Although women’s running shoes will look similar, there will be small differences in terms of the fit, construction, and cushioning used.
 Confused?
 Read our guide on how to buy running shoes to understand the jargon behind shoes.